Can dogs eat blue cheese?

 Common questions

-What's the treatment if my dog ate blue cheese?
+What if my dog accidentally ate a small amount of blue cheese?